-"You have not been forgotten,” stressed Chancellor of the Exchequer, Rishi Sunak, when he made another address to the public on Thursday, March.
+"You have not been forgotten,” stressed Chancellor of the Exchequer, Rishi Sunak, when he addressed the public on March.
 26. The chancellor spoke directly to UK’s self-employed and freelancing community — estimated to be around 4.5 million people — who’ve been impacted by the COVID-19 outbreak and the resulting UK lockdown.
 In the announcement, Rishi Sunak told self-employed workers that they could apply for grants of up to 80% their average monthly profits to help them cope with the financial strain.
-He says the package for the self-employed "is one of the most generous in the world that has been announced so far."
-Yet before workers can breathe a sigh of relief, do all freelancers qualify for the government coronavirus grant and how does it work?
+It is estimated that as of Aug.
+17 2.7 million people claimed on the grant.
+On August 17, the government announced a second grant under the Self-Employment Income Support Scheme.
+But before workers can breathe a sigh of relief, do all freelancers qualify for the government coronavirus grant and how does it work?
 The information can be tricky to digest, so here's a breakdown:

 Am I Eligible And If So, Do I Have To Apply?